microsoft/BA-CSA-Assets/WellArchitectedFramework/Reliability/README.md

 ### Power Platform
 Power Platform provides opportunities to build in observability and recovery into each pillar.
 Power Apps can trigger alerts based on tests or observed patterns.
 Power Automate has retry mechanisms.
 Copilot Studio sends telemetry and session information based on conversations.

 Each workload that uses any of these pillars should include these capabilities.
-Each one that doesn't, espicially business critical workloads, could jeoparidze your ability to react quickly to any problems.
+Each one that doesn't, especially business critical workloads, could jeopardize your ability to react quickly to any problems.

 ### Dynamics 365
 As Power Platform provides opportunities so does Dynamics 365.
 Native redundancy for failover to a secondary location.